openjck/domainspy/README.md

 This project is currently unmaintained.
 The cloud function provider which it relied upon, Webtask, is no longer accepting new users.

-In truth, this project is very simple and could easily be rewritten by someone who has enough experience with sometihng like AWS.
+If you are using this project and would be interested in running it on AWS, please [email me](mailto:xwm8khcx@mailer.me).
+I would consider porting it if there is enough interest.

 ## Previous instructions